 Not only was Megalodon the biggest prehistoric shark that ever lived; it was the largest predatory marine creature in the history of the planet, outweighing both modern Great White Sharks and ancient reptiles like Liopleurodon and Kronosaurus.
 Here are 10 facts you may or may not have known about this lethal predator.
-(See also a gallery of Megalodon pictures and and read about the Discovery Channel show Megalodon: The New Evidence, and also learn why there are no giant sharks alive today.)
+(See also a gallery of Megalodon pictures, read about the Discovery Channel show Megalodon: The New Evidence, and also learn why there are no giant sharks alive today.)

 1. Megalodon's teeth were about 7 inches long...